blockchaintp/sextant/docs/admin/operations.md

+# Admin Operations

-# Restart
+## Restart

-Sextant may be administratively restarted via the UI.
-This may be done for several reasons, the most common of which is to ensure that the charts sextant uses are the most current according to its configuration.
+Restarting Sextant may be done for several reasons, the most common of which is to ensure that the helm charts that Sextant uses are the most current according to its configuration.

-## Steps

 1. Go to Sextant web interface.
-Click on the control in the top left corner, and select "Administration"
+Click on the control in the top left corner, and select `Administration`
-1. Click on the "Restart" button.
+1. Click on the `Restart` button
-1. Wait for the restart to complete.
-If you navigate to other parts of the web interface, you may see errors while the restart is in progress.
-These errors will resolve on their own when the restart is complete.
+1. Wait for the restart to complete

+__NOTE__ that if you try to navigate to connect to or interact with Sextant while it is restarting you may have difficulty reconnecting or encounter errors while trying to navigate.
+These errors will resolve on their own once the restart is complete.